unofficial-analytics-documentation/satellite-docs/README.md

 ----

 This repository contains _unofficial_ **Adobe DTM Satellite Library** documentation.
 The Satellite Library is used for [Adobe DTM](https://marketing.adobe.com/).
-Please contribute!
-This repository and organization needs help documenting awesome analytics products.
+It manages and tracks data for Adobe DTM and Adobe Analytics.
+If you have insight, please contribute!

 ## Satellite API 🛰